Habiba-Abdelrehim/RL-MaxCut/README.md

 # RL for Max-Cut: Deterministic Policy Gradient for RL-Based MaxCut on Sparse Ising Graphs

-PyTorch reproduction of the deterministic-REINFORCE paper by Lu & Liu (2023) for Max-Cut on sparse Ising graphs, extended with a Metropolis–Hastings burn-in and greedy local search.
+PyTorch reproduction of the Deterministic REINFORCE paper by Lu & Liu (2023) for Max-Cut on sparse Ising graphs, extended with a Metropolis–Hastings burn-in and greedy local search.
 Reaches 89–96% of the paper’s Optsicom and GSet benchmarks in under an hour per graph.

 A short video presentation summarizing the research project: